ryyyym/alx-system_engineering-devops/0x00-shell_basics/README.md

-print the path of the current directory
+1-print the path of the current directory
+2-list the content of the current directory